jagLas/food-chain-magnate-app/README.md

 ### Seed the DB (optional)

-If you wish to seed the database some example data, make a 'GET' request to the /seed-db route in a browser.
+If you wish to seed the database with some example data, make a 'GET' request to the /seed-db route in a browser.

 ### Load the site